Finding the Lessons

 Commentary, 1 John 4:7-21, David Bartlett, Preaching This Week,WorkingPreacher.org, 2009.

 The beloved community is built around faith in God as revealed in Christ Jesus and revealed in the loving members of the community.
-It is the work of the Holy Spirit to enliven this faith and love.
-It is a rebirthing into a new creation that is brought about by the Holy Spirit's work.
+The Holy Spirit's work enlivens this faith and love, bringing about a rebirth into a new creation.

 Many people believe there is an important "but" that goes in here.
-We love you "but"...Whenever we get into the "but" business what is taking place is that we are working less on our path to God and more on other people's paths.
+We love you "but"...Whenever we get into the "but" business, what is taking place is that we are working less on our path to God and more on other people's paths.
 We are undermining the fraternal love we are supposed to illustrate.
-We are in fact not fulfilling our invitation by the Holy Spirit and in the end, we are eroding God's beloved community.
+We are, in fact, not fulfilling our invitation by the Holy Spirit, and in the end, we are eroding God's beloved community.

 I am afraid that there is no "but" in the Gospel of Jesus.

-If we are members of the beloved community if God's Holy Spirit is with us, and if we are doing the work Christ has given us.. then we will be in the midst of love.
+If we are members of the beloved community, if God's Holy Spirit is with us, and if we are doing the work Christ has given us.. then we will be in the midst of love.

 We might add one who does not love their fellow human does honor the love of God and one who does not love God will not love their fellow human.

-“Darkness cannot drive out darkness: only light can do that.
-Hate cannot drive out hate: only love can do that.” - Martin Luther King Jr.
+“Darkness cannot drive out darkness; only light can.
+Hate cannot drive out hate; only love can do that.”—Martin Luther King Jr.

 Some Thoughts on Acts 8:26-40